tiptenbrink/thesis/final/main.typ

 // In this subsection, we assume that a fact has already been converted from a list of atomic constraints to a list of lower and upper bound pairs, annotated also with the corresponding activity's duration and resource usage.
 This is discussed in more detail in the next subsection.

-*Time conflict checker.* #jmono[resource_profile(capacity, times, bounded_activities)], computes a resource profile over a given set of times, reporting whether it finds a time conflict at any of the times.
+*Time conflict checker.* @fun:resource_profile#jmono[(capacity, times, bounded_activities)], computes a resource profile over a given set of times, reporting whether it finds a time conflict at any of the times.
 For each $t$, the value it reports is the capacity minus the sum of the usages of all activities mandatory at that $t$.
 This is the difference between the constraint capacity and the standard resource profile as defined in @sec:timetable ($P(t)$ in @proc:timetable, step 2).
 It works by traversing the given `times` and then computing for each activity in `bounds` whether it is mandatory based on its bounds.
 The computation exactly follows the definition given in @sec:timetable.

 *Activity conflict checker.* #jmono[can_schedule_activity_with_profile(activity, profile)], takes as input a resource profile (as computed by #jmono[resource_profile], so with the remaining capacity instead of the used capacity) on all times from (for an activity $x$) from $lower(x)$ (inclusive) to $upper(x) + duration(x)$ (exclusive) and reports whether it is possible to schedule it at any of those time.
 Here, it assumes that the particular activity can be scheduled at times when it is mandatory.
 If it cannot find any such time, it reports an activity conflict.
 It works by mapping the given profile to a list of booleans, where the boolean represents whether the activity can be active at that time.
 This is computed (for an activity $x$) by checking as the result of $P(t) >= usage(x)$ (as in @proc:timetable, propagation) for each time, with the value always being #ttrue if $x$ is mandatory (since we assume the case where it cannot be active in that case to be caught by the time conflict checker).
 This list of booleans is then traversed to find $duration(x)$ number of #ttrue values in a row (so if the duration is 3, the resulting list must be a run of 3 #ttrue\s).
 If it can find such a run, we know we can at least schedule the activity there, and hence there is no conflict.